Drain cleaning methods: the pros and cons of the best options

 5) Hydro jetting

-For a highly thorough method of clearing clogs and cleaning the walls of the drain pipes of all debris, hydro jetting, also referred to as jet rodding, is used.
+For a highly thorough drain cleaning method of removing clogs and cleaning the walls of the drain pipes of all debris, hydro jetting, also referred to as jet rodding, is used.
 This is an application employed by plumbers whereby a stream of water under high pressure is shot through a customized nozzle, sending water in several directions for a more comprehensive cleaning and removal of debris.

 If your pipes aren’t strong enough to hand the pressure, hydro jetting is going to be a big mistake.
 You don’t want to clear a clog at the expense of your pipes.
 Only a qualified plumber should be allowed to push forward with this procedure, and only after the plumber has fully examined your pipe material and is sure it can hold up to water blast.